litstack/litstack/docs/docs/crud/config-form.md

 ## Preview

-There is the possibility to get a `preview` of the stored data directly in the update form.
+It is possible to get a `preview` of the stored data directly in the update form.
 The **route** for this can be easily specified using the method `previewRoute`.
-For a CRUD Model, the corresponding Model is also passed as a parameter.
+For a CRUD Model, the corresponding model is also passed as a parameter.

 ```php
 public function previewRoute($article)